 You can also identify the Subscriber using email and first name or subscriber ID.

-The SMS Save command will fail if an invalid SMS sender code, subscriber, or SMS group is specified or if an optout is encountered for the phone number.
+The SMS Save command will fail if the SMS feature is not enabled for the realm.
+It will also fail if an invalid SMS sender code, subscriber, or SMS group is specified or if an optout is encountered for the phone number.
 The command will also fail if the Subscriber does not exist or an SMS subscription already exists for the specified phone number.
+It does not validate that the Subscribers Phone matches the SMS Phone.
 Several example errors include:

 - SMS Sender could not be found for sender code